 Kenya is ranked at 80 out of 190 countries in the ease of doing business, according to the World Bank annual ratings.
 From 2008 until 2018, Kenya ranged in their ratings from a high of 140 in 2013 to a record low of 80 in 2018, so there have been significant improvements in recent years.
 We thank God for that!
 But high taxes, an inequitable application of law, and high rates of corruption still creates many difficulties for Kenyans in doing business.

-To make a donation, please click here and indicate “Kenya” in the comment section.
-To make an investment, please contact DML for more information.
+To make a donation, please click here and select “Kenya” in the dropdown menu.

 Nigeria is known as the country in Africa with the highest population; at 191 million, it is #7 in the world, with a median age of 18 years old.
 By the year 2050, Nigeria is set to become the 3rd most populous country in the world!
 This can mean exciting things for an up-and-coming workforce, but Nigeria is also very challenged as it relates to the ease of doing business.

 Nigeria is ranked by the World Bank as 169 out of 190 countries for the ease of doing business.
 This is a very low score, with the biggest challenges being seen in the area of electricity and an efficient and equitable application of the rule of law.
 The per capita income in Nigeria is $430 USD/annum, and Nigeria recently passed India as having the highest number of people living in extreme poverty.